Lise Lebleux

 00:0000:00

-This sound installation inhabits the entire space and physically involves the viewer: as we enter the building, the sound broadcast from the top floor is like an invitation to climb the stairs and enter the rest of the space.
-The higher we go, the more precise and powerful the perception of sound becomes, creating a cloud of sound above us.
+In the stairwell of this Austrian building, the broadcasting inhabits the entire space and physically involves the listeners.
+As we enter the building, the sound broadcast from above evokes an invitation to climb the stairs and enter the rest of the exhibition.
+As we ascend, our perception of the sound becomes more precise and powerful, and the sound cloud takes shape...